yandex-cloud/terraform-provider-yandex/website/docs/e/coi_with_compute_instance.html.markdown

 This example shows how to create an instance group of Container Optimized Images.

 Use [Yandex.Cloud Provider](https://www.terraform.io/docs/providers/yandex/index.html) and [compute image](https://www.terraform.io/docs/providers/yandex/d/datasource_compute_image.html)
-from the previous examples showing creation of Container Optimized Image with compute instance.
+from the previous examples showing the creation of Container Optimized Image with compute instance.
 Use cloud specification in ```cloud-config.yaml``` file and container specification in ```declaration.yaml``` file.

 Create Instance Group: